 In the 2022 American Community Survey, 76% of Fayette County and 77% of Jessamine County workers reported driving alone as their primary means of commuting.
-This is higher than the national average of 70% for workers in In the 2022 American Community Survey, 76% of Fayette County and 77% of Jessamine County workers reported driving alone as their primary means of commuting.
 This is higher than the national average of 70% for workers in urbanized areas, but slightly lower than Kentucky's statewide average of 79%.
 In each of these geographic areas, this rate has started to trend down since 2019.

 Workers in Fayette and Jessamine County who do not drive alone report walking, bicycling, public transit, carpooling and working from home.
 While carpoolers currently make up the largest percentage of this group, there has been a consistent drop in carpooling since 2000.
-Working from home has increased significantly in both counties. especially since the pandemic.
-Despite the pandemic, transit use in both counties has seen a slight increase since 2010,
+Working from home has increased significantly in both counties, especially since the pandemic.
+Despite the pandemic, transit use in both counties has seen a slight increase since 2010, but walking and bicycling to work has declined since 2010.